-Figure \ref{fig:training_res} shows the training loss and the ratio of the generated valid molecules of the LSTM in the proposed Gx2Mol model.
+Figure \ref{fig:training_res} shows the training loss and the ratio of the generated valid molecules of the LSTM in the proposed HVL2Mol model.
 The loss decreased smoothly over the 300 training epochs and finally converges under 0.1.
 In contrast, the validity of the molecules generated by the conditional LSTM model gradually increased as training proceeds, with the final validity ratio converging at approximately 90\%.
-Overall, the results indicate that the conditional LSTM model utilized in the proposed Gx2Mol can generate valid molecules effectively.
+Overall, the results indicate that the conditional LSTM model utilized in the proposed HVL2Mol can generate valid molecules effectively.

-To further explore the ability of the proposed Gx2Mol model to generate molecules, we also compared the distribution of the QED scores of the molecules generated by Gx2Mol with molecules in the training data.
+To further explore the ability of the proposed HVL2Mol model to generate molecules, we also compared the distribution of the QED scores of the molecules generated by HVL2Mol with molecules in the training data.
 Figure \ref{fig:violin} shows that the generated molecules and the original molecules have similar QED distributions.
-The average QED scores of molecules in the training dataset and molecules generated by Gx2Mol were 0.60 and 0.61, respectively.
-The violin plots of the QED scores indicate that the proposed Gx2Mol model did not change the potential chemical property characteristics of the training data during the molecular generation process, which demonstrates the LSTM model's ability to generate molecules effectively.
+The average QED scores of molecules in the training dataset and molecules generated by HVL2Mol were 0.60 and 0.61, respectively.
+The violin plots of the QED scores indicate that the proposed HVL2Mol model did not change the potential chemical property characteristics of the training data during the molecular generation process, which demonstrates the LSTM model's ability to generate molecules effectively.

-Figures \ref{fig:top_12_real} and \ref{fig:top_12_pred} show the top-12 molecular structures with their QED scores for molecules in the training dataset and molecules generated by the proposed Gx2Mol model, respectively.
+Figures \ref{fig:top_12_real} and \ref{fig:top_12_pred} show the top-12 molecular structures with their QED scores for molecules in the training dataset and molecules generated by the proposed HVL2Mol model, respectively.
 It seems that all of the molecules are chemically valid and exhibit high QED scores.

-Furthermore, we evaluated the drug-likeness (QED) scores for the top-k generated molecules using the Gx2Mol model.
+Furthermore, we evaluated the drug-likeness (QED) scores for the top-k generated molecules using the HVL2Mol model.
 The results are presented in Table \ref{table:top_k}.
-The molecules generated by Gx2Mol exhibited QED scores that were higher yet comparable to those of the training data.
-These findings demonstrate that the Gx2Mol model generated molecules while preserving the inherent QED properties.
+The molecules generated by HVL2Mol exhibited QED scores that were higher yet comparable to those of the training data.
+These findings demonstrate that the HVL2Mol model generated molecules while preserving the inherent QED properties.